MichaelCurrin/python-webserver-quickstarts/README.md

 The scripts in this repo mostly come from quickstart guides on the official docs or blog tutorials.

 Whatever framework you choose, you can use it for your hobby or production app but you'll probably want to setup a load balanced like Nginx in front of it.
 The frameworks tend to recommend this in your docs.

 You might also want to reduce resources by implementing caching one of these:

 - Database queries (reduce load on database).
 - Endpoint or page responses (reduce load on Python app).
-- Nnginx cache settings.
+- Nginx cache settings.
 - Add AWs CloudFront with caching.

 ### Flask